gamesbook/pyprototypr/docs/script_anatomy.md

 when you meant to say `y=2.0` (which can happen because those two letters are located right next to each other on a keyboard).
 In this case, the script will "fail silently" because properties that don't exist are simply ignored.
-This kind of mistake is harder to spot, often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.
+This kind of mistake is musg harder to spot, often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.

 Supplying the script with a **duplicate propertyt**, for example:
 ```